roemvaar/rusty-os/README.md

 Look at contribute.md

+### Future Development

+In the future, we'll port the scheduler to support other architectures, specially RISC-V.

 ### Notes

 This is a hobby project in order to learn the inner components of OS design and